-- (c) Incorporated by reference to the registrant's later filing on Form 6-K (Commission file number 000-51122) filed on October 4, 2005.
-The agreement filed omitted certain schedules containing immaterial information; the registrant agrees to furnish supplemental copies of any omitted schedules to the Commission upon request. - (d) Incorporated by reference to the registrant's filing on Form 6-K (Commission file number 000-51122) filed on November 15, 2005. - (e) The final versions of documents denoted as "Form of" have been omitted pursuant to Rule 12b-31. pSivida Limited has entered into such agreements with the participant in the convertible note sale.
-Such final versions are substantially identical in all respects except for the inclusion of the investor's and/or pSivida's signature in the final versions.
+- To be filed by amendment. - (a) Filed herewith. - (b) Incorporated by reference to the registrant's filing on Form F-6 (Commission file number 333-122158) filed on January 19, 2005. - (c) Incorporated by reference to the registrant's later filing on Form 6 K (Commission file number 000-51122) filed on October 4, 2005.
+The agreement filed omitted certain schedules containing immaterial information; the registrant agrees to furnish supplemental copies of any omitted schedules to the Commission upon request. - (d) The final versions of documents denoted as "Form of" have been omitted pursuant to Rule 12b-31. pSivida Limited has entered into such agreements with each of the participants in the PIPE transaction.
+Such final versions are substantially identical in all respects except for the inclusion of the identity of the purchaser, the number of ADSs subject to such agreement and the investor's and/or pSivida's signature in the final versions.